snphillips/twohue/README.md

-## About TwoHue with State Machine
+## About TwoHue

-TwoHue with State Machine is a a refactor of the game TwoHue I created in 2018.

-In this version I've made several changes, including:

-1) I use **react-automata** (an Xstate library) to create a state machine that manages user flow,
+Twohue is a one-player color mixing game.
+Players are presented with a color sample that they must recreate using two transparent color swatches from a set of several swatches.

+The front end twohue is created with React.
+The back end leaderboard server is created with Node/Express.
+See the repo for the server here: https://github.com/snphillips/twohue-state-machine-leaderboard-server

-2) I use the color library **chroma.js** to dynamically create unlimmited game rounds,
+I use the color library **chroma.js** to dynamically create unlimmited game rounds,
-3) I change the game logic so that the game ends when the player looses x rounds, and
-4) I added a node/express server to host a leaderboard of top players.

-View deployed game here: http://twohue-state-machine.surge.sh
+View deployed game here: http://twohue.surge.sh

 <img src="https://i.imgur.com/iaWzlC8.png" width="350">

 ## How to Play
-The player is presented with a brief introduction to the game and a "begin game" button.
+The player is presented with a brief introduction to the game and a "start" button.

 The player is shown: